SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 `` omega_p_d(1) = 9.03d0`` and ``gamma_d(1) = 0.53d0-1`` specify the plasma- and collision-frequencies, respectively.
 See &maxwell in :any:`List of all input keywords <List of all input keywords>` for more information.

+Output files
+^^^^^^^^^^^^

+After the calculation, following output files are created in the directory that you run the code.

+**classicEM_p.data**

+For time steps from 1 to nt_em,

+-  1 column: time
+-  2-4 columns: x,y,z components of the dipole moment

+**classicEM_lr.data**

+For energy steps from 0 to nenergy,

+-  1 column: energy
+-  2-4 columns: x,y,z components of real part of the polarizability (time-frequency Fourier transformation of the dipole moment)
+-  5-7 columns: x,y,z components of imaginary part of the polarizability (time-frequency Fourier transformation of the dipole moment)
+-  8-10 columns: x,y,z components of power spectrum of the dipole moment